reparke/TAC348-Making-Smart-Devices/_lectures/week01/icebreaker_speed_friending.md

 <!--
 Congratulations!
 The job you wanted when you were five years old is now yours.
 What do you now do for a living?
-What is a random area of expertise that you have?
+What is a random area of you have a lot of knowledge about?
 What close encounters have you had with a famous person?
 Which superhero do you identify with the most?
 What advice would you give to your 10 year old self?